Songs of Landscape and Legend

 Performance

-To commemorates the 25th Anniversary of Laurie Lee’s death they will be joined by local poet Adam Horovitz, who will be reading excerpts of “Cider with Rosie”.
+They will be joined by local poet Adam Horovitz, who will be reading excerpts of “Cider with Rosie”.

 Scheduled activities include:

-The Stroud Songwriters Circle in the Laurie Lee Bar at the Woolpack Inn, Slad, Gloucestershire.
+monthly gatherings in the Laurie Lee Bar at the Woolpack Inn, Slad, Gloucestershire.